 If you’re someone who wants to save money on your upcoming summer vacation, a cash-back card or card that lets you redeem points for statement credits is the way to go.
 With this strategy, you would sign up for a rewards card before your trip then use it for all your travel-related purchases while you’re gone.
 Once you return home, you could cash in your rewards for statement credits to reduce the balance you owe.

 Imagine you signed up for the Chase Sapphire Preferred® Card.
 In this scenario, you would use the card for all your travel bookings and expenses.
-This card offers 60,000 bonus points after you spend $4,000 on purchases within the first 3 months from account opening.
+This card is offering their best offer yet earning 60,000 bonus points after you spend $4,000 on purchases within the first 3 months from account opening.
 That's $750 toward travel when you redeem through Chase Ultimate Rewards®.
-Plus, 2X points on travel and dining at restaurants worldwide and 1 point per dollar spent on all other purchases.
+Enjoy benefits such as a $50 annual Ultimate Rewards Hotel Credit, 5x on travel purchased through Chase Ultimate Rewards®, 3x on dining and 2x on all other travel purchases, plus more.
 Get 25% more value when you redeem for airfare, hotels, car rentals and cruises through Chase Ultimate Rewards®.
-For example, 60,000 points are worth $750 toward travel.
+For example, 80,000 points are worth $1,000 toward travel.

 Rack up valuable travel rewards to use on another vacation.